Understanding The New Post-Money Safe

 Last fall, Y Combinator unveiled a new “post-money” Safe as part of the “New Standard Deal”.
 The intention was to “mak[e] fundraising as simple, fast, cheap and clear as possible for founders.”

-Y Combinator goes on to explain that because the new SAFE is post-money and exclusive of (a) the next round option pool increase AND (b) all of the converting securities, it makes calculating dilution easy.
-For example – $50k SAFE on a $1M post-money valuation = 5% dilution.
-Two $50k SAFEs on a $1M post-money valuation = 10% dilution.
+Y Combinator goes on to explain that because the new Safe is post-money, includes all of the converting securities, and the conversion formula is exclusive of the next round option pool increase, it makes calculating dilution easy.
+For example – $50k Safe on a $1M post-money valuation = 5% dilution.
+Two $50k Safes on a $1M post-money valuation = 10% dilution.

 This makes sense, and could be valuable, but it cuts against the grain of founder/investor thinking and requires some distinct term sheet changes to take full advantage of it.

 First of all, founders need to start asking for post-money valuations, not pre-money valuations, as has been the convention for as long as I can remember.
 This means an increase in the valuation figure discussed with potential investors or listed on a term sheet.
 To accomplish this, founders need to accurately predict how much equity they plan to raise through Safes, or run the risk of taking in more than they had initially planned but being locked into the post-money valuation.

 Let me highlight this with an example.